Trivadis/plsql-syntax-colors/README.md

 The alternative Arbori program improves the settings as follows:

 - Keywords used as identifiers are highlighted as identifiers.
 - Logging calls consider also fully qualified statements are and the final semicolon.
 - Distinguish between comments and optimizer hints.
-The latter.

 The Arbori program works with any color schema.